Halfway House vs. Sober Living Homes: Understanding the Key Differences

 Structured Accountability:

-Residents adhere to house rules, such as curfews, regular drug tests, and attendance at support meetings, which help them stay committed to their recovery.
-In contrast, regular housing may lack such structure, making it easier to succumb to triggers and old habits.
+Residents follow house rules—such as curfews, regular drug testing, and attendance at support meetings—that help them stay focused on their recovery journey.
+In contrast, traditional housing may lack this structure, increasing the risk of exposure to triggers and old habits.

 Holistic Approach: